Novel-sp/Novel-sp/README.md

 ## Prerequisites
 ### Computational Prerequisites
-• Access to a Unix-like system (Linux workstation or HPC login node)
+• Access to a Unix-like system (Linux workstation or HPC login node)<br>
-• Internet connectivity (required for environment setup and database downloads)
+• Internet connectivity (required for environment setup and database downloads)<br>
-• Sufficient compute resources (CPU and memory requirements vary by module)
+• Sufficient compute resources (CPU and memory requirements vary by module)<br>

 ### Software Prerequisites
-• Conda (Miniconda or Anaconda) must be installed
+• Conda (Miniconda or Anaconda) must be installed<br>
-• Ability to execute bash scripts (.sh files)
+• Ability to execute bash scripts (.sh files)<br>
-• All workflow execution is handled through Snakemake; no direct code modification is required.
+• All workflow execution is handled through Snakemake; no direct code modification is required.<br>

 ## Create a Snakemake environment and installation